-- Compact bushy habit
+- Compact, bushy habit

-- Double skirt of ray florets
+- Double row of flower petals

-- Especially intense color
+- Intense yellow color

-- For field and early pot production
+- For early pot production

 - Crop Time